twcmchang/colorful-moth/README.md

 ### Result Sample
-The first row of each species are what we've tried to remove background, and then we chose the best one for each moth to segment its 5-body parts.
+Here we show some sample results of the complete processes, you could find more samples in [result_sample](result_sample/) The first row of each species are what we've tried to remove background.
+Then we chose the best one for each moth to segment its 5-body parts.
 The second row are the 5-body-part result of that moth.
 ![](result_sample/A41-20140325-034_step.png)
 ![](result_sample/A41-20140325-034_5comps.png)